WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-28-In-which-AI-tried-to-answer-my-question-and-was-just-wrong.markdown

 For me, this one added to my growing cynicism about the quality of Visual Studio, especially around scenarios outside the Microsoft ASP.NET and TypeScript wheelhouse.
-I am a pretty have Visual Studio fan, but things like this nudge me closer and closer to using a different editor and set of tools when working on JavaScript and various web technologies.
+I am a bug Visual Studio fan, but things like this nudge me closer and closer to using a different editor and set of tools when working on JavaScript and various web technologies.